seamplex/feenox/doc/lorenz.md

 ![The Lorenz attractor solved with FeenoX and drawn with Gnuplot](lorenz.svg){#fig:lorenz-gnuplot width_latex=75% width_html=100% width_texinfo=12cm}

-Indeed, when executing FeenoX with this input file, we get four ASCII columns ($t$, $x$, $y$ and $z$) which we can then redirect to a file and plot it with a standard tool such as Gnuplot.
+Indeed, when executing FeenoX with this input file, we get four ASCII columns ($t$, $x$, $y$ and $z$) which we can then redirect to a file and plot it with a standard tool such as [Gnuplot]((http://www.gnuplot.info/)).
 Note the importance of relying on plain ASCII text  formats both for input and output, as recommended by the UNIX philosophy and the _rule of composition_: other programs can easily create inputs for FeenoX and other programs can easily understand FeenoX' outputs.
 This is essentially how UNIX filters and pipes work.